Transportation Economic Trends

 Personal Consumption Expenditures (PCE), produced by the Bureau of Economic Analysis (BEA), is the broadest measure of consumer spending in the U.S. economy.
 It measures total national household spending on goods and services, as discussed on this page.
 Data and discussion on average household spending from the Consumer Expenditure Survey also available.

-Transportation accounted for $1.4 trillion (9.9 percent) of total national household spending (including spending on behalf of households, such as employee transit subsidies) in 2018, making transportation the fourth largest household expenditure category after healthcare, housing, and food.
+Transportation accounted for $1.4 trillion (9.7 percent) of total national household spending (including spending on behalf of households, such as employee transit subsidies) in 2019, making transportation the fourth largest household expenditure category after healthcare, housing, and food (when excluding other expenditures).